include-dcc/harmonica/README.md

 TODO: Include other methods to download ontology content and convert to a SQLite database using [semsql](https://github.com/INCATools/semantic-sql).

+## Configuration

+Copy the example config and customize it for your project:
+`cp config/config.example.yml config/config.yml`

 ## Data File
 Currently, the script assumes that the data file is an Excel file that has ~~one sheet~~ multiple sheets (TODO: paramterize Sheet name) and that the column with terms to search for matches to an ontology are in the first column.